bob65536/FacebookChatBot/README.md

 # FacebookChatBot
 If you want to post (some) automatic messages and don't want to mess with the Facebook API, I have some good news for you!

+## Update (2020-12-10)
+It seems like Facebook has removed the simple text chat, once available on old phones and in CLI.
+This script used the lite version of Messages, by going to (Facebook Mobile)[m.facebook.com/messages] but, maybe for _improving the user experience_, now end up with an error message.
+During two years, it was a joy to reply automatically to some messages and to improve this script (even if source code was awful).
+I won't sell my soul (or pay to give it for free) to get an API key.
+So the project to do a chatbot will need a serious overhaul, that I am not willing to do right now.

+Goodbye.

 **Warning: dev version.
 THings may not work!
 Pay attention to the logs!**

 To get this script working, you will need some things: